barryclark/jekyll-now/_posts/2016-5-18-O-o-o-Data-No-OData.md

 It's hard to believe, but today I woke up. ( Just trust me, I am not lying. )

-Have you hear about `asp.net WEBApi` and new `OData` library for it?
+Have you heard about `asp.net WEBApi` and new `OData` library for it?
 I hope you know, otherwise, you can find more interesting things to waste time on it.
 E.g. watch porn.
 There is bug-bounty program in Pornhub. ( I hear, there is SQL Injection when uploading homemade video. )

 Let's go back to the main thread.
 Blowjo...
 Ah, shit...
 WebApi OData is a very powerful library.
 But it has one main problem when working with multiple entities there are a lot of code duplicates.
 And because we are "good boys" we don't like duplicates.
 Where are duplicates?